fnv234/6.1040-3Dev-backend/functional_design/concepts/FeedbackForm.md

     getFeedbackFormsByTarget (target: Employee, startDate: Text, endDate: Text): (feedbackForms: List<FeedbackForm>) **requires** target is a valid Employee, startDate and endDate are valid Text **effects** returns a list of feedback forms for the target created and completed between the given dates

+    getFeedbackFormsByReviewer (reviewer: Employee, startDate: Text, endDate: Text): (feedbackForms: List<FeedbackForm>) **requires** reviewer is a valid Employee, startDate and endDate are valid Text **effects** returns a list of feedback forms reviewed by the reviewer between the given dates

+    getFeedbackFormsByCreator (creator: User, startDate?: Text, endDate?: Text): (feedbackForms: List<FeedbackForm>) **requires** creator is a valid User, startDate and endDate are valid Text **effects** returns a list of feedback forms created by the creator between the given dates

   **notes**